tylerthomasallen/docs/src/pages/dashboard/access-level.md

 ### Changes to Old Access Roles

-Branch previously had only two different access roles for users: Admin and Report.
-With the introduction of new access roles, dashboard users with the Admin role were migrated to the new Admin role.
-Meanwhile, users with the old Report role were migrated to the new Full Read role.
+Branch previously had only two different access roles for users: Admin and Reports.
+With the introduction of new access roles, dashboard users with the Admin role were migrated to the new Admin role, and should not experience any change in dashboard access.
+Meanwhile, users with the old Reports role were migrated to the new Full Read role.

-While the Report and Full Read roles have similar permission levels, Full Read users do not have access to several sections/actions on the Branch dashboard which were available to Reports users.
+While the Reports and Full Read roles have similar permission levels, Full Read users do not have access to several sections/actions on the Branch dashboard which were available to Reports users.
 Full Read users are not able to create, duplicate, or edit links, and they are not able to view or export Sensitive Data in the dashboard, like that in the Account Settings, Liveview, CSV Exports, and Data Integrations sections of the dashboard.

 ### Getting More Permissions